kodeplay/kodelearn/README.md

 #### Database && Database Config

-Create a new Mysql database and import the database schema and dump provided in the _database.sql_ file.
+Create a new Mysql database and import the database schema and dump provided in the _database.sql_ file in the kodelearn directory.

 Copy the contents of the file _application/config/sample-database.php_ to a new file _database.php_ in the same directory and modify the 'default' configuration in it to add your database details.